wazuh/wazuh-dashboard-plugins/README.md

 [![Documentation](https://img.shields.io/badge/docs-view-green.svg)](https://documentation.wazuh.com)
 [![Documentation](https://img.shields.io/badge/web-view-green.svg)](https://wazuh.com)

 Wazuh is a security detection, visibility, and compliance open source project.
-It was born as a fork of OSSEC HIDS, later was integrated with Elastic Stack and OpenSCAP evolving into a more comprehensive solution.
-You can read more in https://wazuh.com/
+It was born as a fork of OSSEC HIDS, and later was integrated with the Elastic Stack and OpenSCAP, evolving into a more comprehensive solution.
+You can read more in the [official website](https://wazuh.com/).

 Table of Contents
 ===================